 gRPC tutorial introduction

-Learn to build a gRPC service with Armeria by writing a blog service in gRPC.
+In this tutorial, you'll learn how to build a gRPC service with Armeria.
 This tutorial is based on a sample service, a minimal blog service, with which you can create, read, update, and delete blog posts.

-Before we get our hands on the tutorial, let's switfly go over Armeria's gRPC features.
+Before we get our hands on the tutorial, let's swiftly go over Armeria's gRPC features.
 Armeria supports features that the upstream (gRPC-Java) does not support.

 • Protocol